FISHERY RULES

 3.1 Description

 The Isel Fishings is divided into three beats and comprises that part of the right bank of the River Derwent shown on the Isel map displayed in the main Isel hut and issued to members of BGFA and WFA.
+3.2 Permitied Fishing Methods & Tackle

 (i) For salmon and sea trout, fly fishing is permitted at any river height.

-(ii) Spinning for salmon and sea trout is permitted when the river level on the gov.uk gauge at Ouse Bridge is at 1.2m or higher at any time from 6am on the day of fishing.
+(ii) Spinning for salmon and sea trout is permitted when the river level on the gov.uk gauge at Ouse Bridge is at 1.2m or higher at any me from 6am on the day of fishing.
 Once that condition is met, spinning is permitted for the rest of that day.
-The gov.uk gauge is at: https://flood-warning-information.service.gov.uk/station/5103?direction=u
+The gov.uk gauge is at: htps://flood-warning information.service.gov.uk/station/5103?direction=u For the convenience of anglers a marker is provided in Stones Pool immediately below the main hut.
+A reading of 2 6ins on this gauge equates to exactly 1.2m on the gov.uk gauge.

-(v) Flies should have no more than one hook (single, double or treble).
+(iii) Fishing for trout is by artificial fly or nymph only. (iv) For all species only barbless or fully de-barbed hooks are permitted. (v) Flies should have no more than one hook (single, double or treble).

 (vi) Flies on single and double hooks must not exceed 13mm in individual hook gape, and treble hooks must not exceed 7mm in individual hook gape (EA Bye-law).